What Is Malt?

 - Malt has been shown to lower cholesterol, thus reducing the risk of heart problems

-- Athletes are increasingly relying on malt extract-based beverages to replenish and recover after exercise
+- Athletes are increasingly relying on malt extract-based beverages to replenish and recover after exercise.

 If you want to learn more about malt, check out our interview with registered dietitian Jilian Greaves, who talks in-depth about some of the benefits of incorporating malt into your diet.

-Jillian Greaves is a Registered Dietitian with a strong foundation in nutritional science and deep understanding of the relationship between food, body, and mind.
+Jillian Greaves is a Registered Dietitian with a strong foundation in nutritional science and a deep understanding of the relationship between food, body, and mind.

 She holds a Bachelor of Science in Human Nutrition and Dietetics from UMass Amherst and a Master of Public Health Nutrition from Tufts University.